Bremsstrahlung photon contributions to parton energy loss at high virtuality ($Q^2$) : a perturbative calculation at $O(\alpha_{s} \alpha_{em})$: : Single-emission single-scattering kernel: Virtual photon corrections with a quark and anti-quark in final state

 The diagram presented in Fig.~\ref{fig:Kernel2_ph_qgqm_phqqm_gqq_both}(a) is identical to the diagram shown in Fig~\ref{fig:Kernel2_g_qphqm_gqqm_gqq_both}(b); therefore, the hadronic tensors are identical.
 Similarly, The diagram presented in Fig.~\ref{fig:Kernel2_ph_qgqm_phqqm_gqq_both}(b) is identical to the diagram shown in Fig~\ref{fig:Kernel2_g_qphqm_gqqm_gqq_both}(a); thus, the corresponding hadronic tensor is the same.
 We do not include the contributions to kernel-2 from Fig.~\ref{fig:Kernel2_ph_qgqm_phqqm_gqq_both}(a) and Fig.~\ref{fig:Kernel2_ph_qgqm_phqqm_gqq_both}(b), because doing so leads to double-counting.

-\section{$\mbox{}$\!\!\!\!\!\!: Single-emission single-scattering kernel: virtual photon corrections with a quark and anti-quark in final state}
+\section{$\mbox{}$\!\!\!\!\!\!: Single-emission single-scattering kernel: Virtual photon corrections with a quark and anti-quark in final state}

-This section summarizes the calculation of all possible diagrams contributing to kernel-3.
-The diagrams consist of a quark and anti-quark in the final state with an in-medium quark exchange with the medium.
-Each forward scattering diagram contains a photon propagator and a gluon propagator leading to correction $\mathcal{O}(\alpha_{em}\alpha_s)$.
+This section summarizes the calculation of all possible diagrams at $\mathcal{O}(\alpha_s\alpha_{\rm em})$ involving a virtual photon and producing a quark-antiquark final state.
+The diagrams are presented in Fig.~\ref{fig:SESS_diagram_virtual_photon_corrections}, all of which contribute to kernel-3.
+Graphically, there are eight central-cut diagrams, each containing a photon propagator and a gluon propagator.
+Although these diagrams lead to correction $\mathcal{O}(\alpha_s\alpha_{em})$, they don't contribute to real photon emission scattering rates and therefore will only be presented for completeness.

-The Fig.~\ref{fig:kernel-3_ph_phqqm_qqmg_g_both} represents a forward scattering diagram with virtual photon corrections that contribute to kernel type-3.
-The hadronic tensor for Fig.~\ref{fig:kernel-3_ph_phqqm_qqmg_g_both}(a) has the following form

-The above expression of the hadonic tensor has singularity when the denominator of the propagator for $p_1$, $\ell$, $\ell'$ and $p'_1$ becomes on-shell.
-It contains two simple poles for $p^+$ and $p'^+$.
-The contour integration for $p^+$ gives